 In this lecture Tom Hope talked about changes in hospitality design.

-There is now a much wider range of consumers of the hotel industry, and a vast amount of these are millennials.
+There is now a much wider range of consumers of the hotel industry, and a vast amount of these are millenials.
 This is the group that the major hotel brands are now marketing at.

 Therefore, rather horrifyingly to me (!), and perhaps showing my age as someone on the border of generation X and millennial, major hotel brands are increasingly creating products and services that are ‘instagrammable’ – amenable to being photographed and put on social media.

-The hotel industry is increasingly selling an ‘authentic experience’, where the lines between work and leisure are blurred:
+The hotel industry is increasingly selling an ‘authentic experience’, where the lines between work and leisure are blurred.

-Trying to put my cynicism aside, there appear to be many benefits to this approach.
+There are many benefits to this approach.
 The major one is the that hotels are increasingly much nicer places to be.
 The previous received understanding of predictable and identical design has broken down and we are now seeing much more diversity, beauty, and innovation in hotel design.

 This approach therefore provides exciting opportunities for architects and designers to work on hospitality projects in much more creative and innovative ways than was previously possible.